digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.2024.Greenhouse.Methodology.md

 ## Collection
-The collection method consists of cutting one or several leaves (depending on the size), wrap them in a coffee filter and put them in a falcon tube.
-Each falcon tube is  pre-labelled with a unique code assigned to the extract and use as an identifer throughout the experiments. the tube are then store in liquid nitrogen and finally put in the freezer (-80°C) if they are not freeze-dried immediatly.
+The collection method consists of cutting one or several leaves (depending on the size), wrap them in a coffee filter and put them in a falcon tube with a perforated cap.
+Each falcon tube is  pre-labelled with a unique code assigned to the extract and use as an identifer throughout the experiments.
+The tube are then store in liquid nitrogen and finally put in the freezer (-80°C) if they are not freeze-dried immediatly.
 Each collected plant, will be report as a point on a qfield map, with several additional data such as the precise locatation, identification of the plant if possible and minimum five photos.
 These photos show :
 1) The plant identification pannel
 2) The plant identification pannel with the labelled falcon tube
 3) A general photo of the plant